harmonylang/harmonylang/README.md

 HarmonyLang provides general VS compatibility with RvR's [Harmony](http://harmony.cs.cornell.edu), a Python-like programming language for testing and experimenting with concurrent programs designed for Cornell University's CS 4410/4411 course.

+> **Warning**: HarmonyLang Beta is currently only known to be compatible with MacOS, due to it's reliance on the `cc` command.
+We're working to include Windows compatibility, but the model checker is currently non-functional on Windows PCs.

 ## Features

 Provides advanced syntax highlighting for all flow control, method definition, and literals based on the [default VSCode extension for Python](https://github.com/microsoft/vscode).